 So, what’s the best way to greet an interviewer?

 First, you must be polite and use formal language to greet the interviewer.
 Besides, ensure you maintain eye contact with the interviewer and mirror their greeting.

 This guide covers the factors to consider when greeting an interviewer.
 We will discuss why interviewer greetings are crucial and offer examples of properly greeting your interviewer on Zoom.

 Why Are Zoom Interviewer Greetings Crucial?

 When you have a Zoom interview, knowing how to greet the interviewer properly is essential and can impact your chances of securing the opportunity.

 How you greet the interviewer creates the first impression, and the interviewer can form an opinion based on the greeting.

-So, you must ensure you create a good first impression with your greeting to pave the way for more interaction with the interviewer.
+So, you must create a good first impression with your greeting to pave the way for more interaction with the interviewer.